From the Dutch Hall of Fame--the Berkhof, De Jong, et al Crowd

 Tabernacle privilege and parenting are partners.
 In what way?

 First, Aaron and the sons of the Levitical trade, with worship and life, were word and deed oriented.
 As to the word, Aaron was the assistant of Moses, to be his mouthpiece, with his royal word orientation; and as to deed, Aaron and his sons handled (or mishandled) the censor, oil and other tabernacle, priestly practices.
-In miniature,
+In miniature, the royal-priestly model of tabernacle life and work of the Old Testament was all-of-life encompassing.
+Words and deeds sandwiched with worship make for a life lived to the glory of God.
+Worship and work, worship and family, worship and civil matters, and on and on.
+Father Aaron and his sons provided this method of nurture.

 Second, all of the tribes of Jacob camped around the perimeter of the tabernacle, and Numbers 2 tells us: they faced the worship of God.
 Things were centered on the Lord's presence and His morning-afternoon-evening services of worship.
 Therefore, every Israelite, with his and her eyes, ears and hands, took cues from Aaron and his sons.
 It reinforced Deuteronomy 6: nurture and education was an every day, all day devotion, and a matter for all of life.
-Whether rising up, lying down, walking along the way or busy at the household chores, children were enveloped for instructio
+Whether rising up, lying down, walking along the way or busy at the household chores, children were enveloped for instruction and tutelage.
+Aaron showed the way.

 De Jong may have meant simply loftiness and excellence by his comment about princely and royal education for covenant children, but they mark out a robust charter for our worship-based, promise-grounded and all-of-life nurture for our homes.
 Being children of the King of Kings necessitates training based on tabernacle life.
 Aaron homeschooled his sons, such royal and priestly training provides the platform for our high calling for today.
 It's more of the God's Kids, God's Way thing.